Character

 Hiragana

-Hiragana has voiceless sounds, voiced sounds, semi-voiced sounds, contracted sounds, syllabic nasal, double consonant and long sound.
+The types are divided into voiceless sounds, voiced sounds, semi-voiced sounds, contracted sounds, syllabic nasal, double consonant, and long sound.

 Katakana

-Like Hiragana, Katakana has voiceless sounds, voiced sounds, semi-voiced sounds, contracted sounds, syllabic nasal, double consonant and long sound.
+The types are divided into eight categories: voiceless sounds, voiced sounds, semi-voiced sounds, contracted sounds, syllabic nasal, double consonant, long sound, and Katakana for representing foreign pronunciations.

 Kanji